-There's no doubting that the third-generation Hyundai Santa Fe looks and feels much higher quality than its predecessor.
-More stylish outside with a much-improved interior, the jump in quality comes with a price increase to match, unfortunately – a hike that impacts on Hyundai's reputation for value for money more than any car it's released before.
-It only comes with a 2.2-litre CRDi diesel engine, with all but the base model coming with four-wheel-drive as standard.
-You can choose between manual or automatic gearboxes across the whole range.
-You can also get the Santa Fe with seven seats, which would be a greater selling point if the extra row of seats weren’t so difficult to access or felt quite so claustrophobic thanks to the tiny back windows.
-As for that price hike, the Santa Fe now sits in the same bracket as the Honda CR-V and Land Rover Freelander 2, which pushes the large SUV increasingly upmarket.
-However, you do get Hyundai's excellent five-year warranty, as well as good handling, generous dimensions and a five-star Euro NCAP safety rating, too.
+The third-generation Hyundai Santa Fe SUV looks and feels much better quality than the car it replaced.
+The exterior is sleeker, while the interior shows a jump in quality that is only matched by the SUV's jump in price – Hyundai is no longer the budget brand it once was and list prices reflect that.
+The Santa Fe only comes with a 2.2-litre CRDi diesel engine, with every model except for the entry-level car coming with four-wheel-drive fitted as standard.
+A manual or automatic gearbox is available across the range, and you can also order the Santa Fe with seven seats – albeit an extra row of tiny, cramped seats that are difficult to get to and sit by very small back windows.
+Since the increase in cost, the Santa Fe now sits in the same bracket as the Honda CR-V and Land Rover Freelander 2, pushing the large SUV increasingly upmarket.
+But you do get Hyundai's truly excellent five-year warranty, as well as good handling, roomy dimensions and a five-star Euro NCAP safety rating, too.